LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Experiment

-For a more detailed analysis, we observe that the general SRS trail other kinds of baselines, \ie CDSR and LLMESR, by a significant margin, which is mainly caused by the data sparsity and loss of semantic information.
-The selected CDSR models, \ie C2DSR, TriCDR, and SyNCRec, exhibit relatively better performance due to their capability in capturing both the domain-specific features and domain-shared features, especially when predicting non-dominant domains (domains with few interactions), \ie Sport and Kitchen.
-However, they fall short in effectively transferring information between domains and leveraging the rich semantic information contained in feature contents.
-Benefiting from the reasoning and representation capability of LLMs, LLMs-enhanced SRS has become a powerful technique that can both leverage the ID-based information and the semantic information.
-As one of the representative works, LLM-ESR shows impressive performance among the three datasets by effectively combining the collaborative view with the semantic view.
-Nevertheless, it only focuses on prediction in a single domain, leading to compromised performance on the CDSR task compared to LLM4CDSR and LLMCDSR.
-LLMCDSR presents remarkable performance, especially on the non-dominant domains, \eg Sport, due to its latent item generation and meta learning network.
-However, it still introduces irrelevant noise because of the naive augmentation and lacks a fine-grained representation for domain-specific features, leading to sub-optimal performance.
-Another method, LLM4CDSR, follows a similar setting to the previous CDSR.
-It continues to utilize the three-thread structure while leveraging LLMs to enhance the representation in both the user perspective and item perspective.
-However, it fails to capture the correlation among the threads and neglects the problem that rough users' profiles bring, making it underperform our LLM-EDT.
+Benefiting from the reasoning and representation capabilities of Large Language Models (LLMs), LLM-enhanced SRS has emerged as a powerful technique that leverages both ID-based and semantic information.
+As a representative work, LLM-ESR demonstrates impressive performance by combining collaborative and semantic views.
+Nevertheless, because it focuses on single-domain prediction, its performance on CDSR tasks is lower than that of LLM4CDSR and LLMCDSR.
+Among LLM-based CDSR methods, LLMCDSR achieves remarkable results, especially in non-dominant domains, thanks to its latent item generation and meta-learning network.
+However, it suffers from irrelevant noise introduced by naive augmentation and lacks fine-grained representation for domain-specific features, leading to sub-optimal performance.
+Similarly, LLM4CDSR employs a three-thread structure to enhance user and item representations via LLMs.
+While strong, it fails to fully capture the correlations among these threads and overlooks the noise introduced by coarse-grained user profiles, resulting in sub-optimal performance.